Cycle Sequencing¶

 - [ ] Contains two BseRI sites

-- [ ] Includes the UBER promoter motif between them
+- [ ] Includes the Consensus promoter motif between them

 - [ ] Promoter is not duplicated, reversed, or truncated